jiyuanli002523/semseg-bids19/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     ├── semseg             <- Source code for use in this project.
         ├── __init__.py    <- Makes semseg a Python module
         │
         ├── augmentation.py  <- to apply augmentation on original data
         │
         ├── data_io.py       <- to generate the Training and Validation Set from original data │
-        ├── evaluate_network.py    <- to test trained netowrk
+        ├── evaluate_network.py    <- to test trained network
         │
         └── model_generator.py     <- model generator :-)
         │